altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 *The tongue brought him up to the thing's eye* "NULL::The infection spreads quickly.
 Look."
-~And he did~
+~And he did.
-~Through the whipping tongues he saw the link as he never had~ ~From the outside~
+Through the whipping tongues he saw the link as he never had.
+From the outside.
-~From a direction he could see all points in the link at once~ ~Among the infinitely dimensional plane he saw a spot He identified as Al-tok~ ~A dark growing withering fractal oil in the link~ "NULL::I saw how Alice made the serum.
+From a direction he could see all points in the link at once.
+Among the infinitely dimensional plane he saw a spot He identified as Al-tok.
+A dark growing withering fractal oil in the link~ "NULL::I saw how Alice made the serum.
 I understand it.
 It forced a human to have thoughts it couldn't otherwise have.